geek-cookbook/geek-cookbook/manuscript/recipes/realms.md

 Log into your new instance at https://**YOUR-FQDN**, authenticate against oauth_proxy, and you're immediately presented with Realms wiki, waiting for a fresh edit ;)

-## Chef's Notes 📓

-1. If you wanted to expose the Realms UI directly, you could remove the oauth2_proxy from the design, and move the traefik_public-related labels directly to the realms container.
+[^1]: If you wanted to expose the Realms UI directly, you could remove the oauth2_proxy from the design, and move the traefik_public-related labels directly to the realms container.
 You'd also need to add the traefik_public network to the realms container.
-2. The inclusion of Realms was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz).
+[^2]: The inclusion of Realms was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz).
 Thanks gkoerk!

+--8<-- "recipe-footer.md"